 This zebra is a simple cut and paste paper craft that is fun for young children to make.
 It makes a great project for preschool and kindergarten kids and works well for an animals, Africa or letter Z theme.

 - something to color with if using the B&W version,

-- You can use brass tacks ("brads") instead of glue to attach the head or arms if you want them to be moveable.
+- You can use brass fasteners ("brads") instead of glue to attach the head or arms if you want them to be moveable.